 What were those lessons?
 Eyal elaborated.
 “Before Sandy hit, a lot of buildings didn’t have emergency generators.
 When the power grid went down, it caused the fire pumps, sump pumps and water pumps to fail.
 All of the sump pumps that buildings relied on became obsolete,” he explained.
 “When fire pumps don’t work, you must evacuate the building.
 When a water pump doesn’t work, you should initiate a voluntary evacuation because there will not be working plumbing above the sixth floor.
 Failure of the sump pump results in standing water and therefore, more damage to the building.
 This is why our high-rises now have generators or co-generators so that these critical systems will continue to run even if a storm disrupts power.”

 With that, let’s take a look at how you can minimize risks of a flood in your high-rise building – and meet the challenges of flooding, should it occur.

-1. Assess your flood risk.
+1. Know your flood risk.

-Knowing the likelihood of a flood in your building is the first step toward preparedness.
 If you’re in a flood zone, or located next to a river or body of water, you’re obviously at an elevated risk.
 But you’ll want to look beyond the obvious.
 For instance, high-rises located in valleys or low-lying areas might be vulnerable to flooding, even if they aren’t near water.